 WWVA extends to students the privilege of driving and parking their vehicles on campus.
 During school hours, students are not to be in or use their vehicles unless given clearance by office personnel.
-Student vehicles must be registered in the office and parked in designated numbered areas.
+Student vehicles must be registered in the office and parked in designated areas.
 Cars improperly parked may be towed.
 Reckless driving on campus may be referred to local law enforcement.
-Students may not sit in their cars during lunch or other free periods.

-Chapel and Assemblies
+Chapel

 All students are required to attend chapel and sit in their assigned seats.
-Books, notes, phones, food, backpacks, etc., are to be left outside the auditorium.
+Books, notes, phones, backpacks, etc., are to be left outside the auditorium.